Author

 Hi [Brand Name],

-Let me know if there’s a contract or brief to review, or if you’d prefer to hop on a quick call to align on the next steps.
+Let me know if you’d like to share a brief or contract, or if you prefer to set up a quick call to finalize the next steps.

 Best,